๐Ÿž Debugging

 ๐Ÿ’” Finding the point of failure #

-When an app explodes (panic in Rust and Go, except in Python, etc), the runtime logs will tell you in which app callback it happened and what’s the last runtime function that was called.
+When an app explodes (panic in Rust and Go, raise in Python, etc), the runtime logs will tell you in which app callback it happened and what’s the last runtime function that was called.
 In many cases, this is enough to find where the code failed.
 If it’s not, add log_debug function calls before and after each line of code that you suspect might fail:

 firefly_rust::log_debug("before foo")